AmpersandJS/ampersandjs.com/learn_markdown/npm-browserify-and-modules.md

 ## Browserify

-Npm and commonjs modules are how almost all backend node.js developers write and manage javascript code.
+Npm and commonjs modules are how almost all backend node.js developers write and manage JavaScript code.
 Unfortunately for browsers we can't just point our index.html at the main `app.js` file, as browser's don't understand how `require()` works.
 And even if they did, if it had to grab a file over the network every time it got to a `require` statement, your application would take forever to load.

 Browserify is a tool that takes an application written with commonjs and npm modules, and bundles it up into a single file, that you can then use in a browser.